Do you solemnly swear to make a wedding budget, honour it, be true to it in good times and bad, in sickness and in health from this day forward?

 The biggest day of your life could cost more than you think.
 I’m talking your Wedding Budget!

-All of this sounds great, and you’re making some real progress, until you meet with the caterer and get the estimate.
-And then you look into the prices of the alcohol packages from the venue and suddenly the numbers aren’t quite in line with what you thought they’d be.
+All of this sounds great, and you’re making some real progress.
+Then you meet with the caterer and get the estimate.
+Next you look into the prices of the alcohol packages from the venue and suddenly the numbers aren’t quite in line with what you thought they’d be.
 You go to book a photographer …. and it’s how much for 8 hours?

 Most couples will underestimate the cost of a wedding.
 And why not?
 You’ve never done anything like this before!